 This giant Red Cedar had falling over naturally.
 She had for one reason or another, come to the end of her life as a standing giant, however, she will spend many generations as a nurse log for future forests and as a home for a wide variety of life.
 It was awesome to have met her.
 She was a Big Tree.

-In the Sayward Valley area, way up high above Cooper Creek, in the Salmon River watershed, at the end of long rough road, you will reach the Admiral Broeren Rec Site and the home of Vancouver Islands biggest Yellow Cedar.
+In the Sayward Valley area, way up high above Cooper Creek, in the Salmon River watershed, at the end of a long rough road, you will reach the Admiral Broeren Rec Site and the home of Vancouver Islands’ biggest Yellow Cedar.
 The area has many large trees with some almost as big as the Admiral.
 Admiral Broeren is about 11 meters in circumference and about 50 meters high.
 Read More….

 The Cheewhat Cedar may not be the tallest cedar tree in the world, but it is the biggest one, you should try to see this tree.
-Getting there is the trip, its 3 hours from Port Alberni on a rough gravel logging road.
-Along the way, you will see some very memorable spots of incredible vistas, deep canyons, wild rivers, beautiful lakes, first people villages and plenty of wildlife.
+Getting there is the trip, it’s 3 hours from Port Alberni on a rough gravel logging road.
+Along the way, you will see some very memorable spots of incredible vistas, deep canyons, wild rivers, beautiful lakes, first people villages, and plenty of wildlife.
 I recommend that everyone takes this journey at least once in their lives.
 Read More….

 Harris Creek Spruce

 If you are driving between Port Renfrew from Lake Cowichan, you must stop at the Harris Creek Spruce Tree.
 It’s not very often that one can find a tree of this size located within a few meters of a paved and easily accessed road.
 This tree was leftover from logging that was done here in the late 1890s, it makes me wonder why this particular tree was left standing.
 Read More….